facebookarchive/heroku-buildpack-hhvm/README.md

     <make some git change and commit it>
     git push

-If your app needs a custom [configuration file](https://github.com/facebook/hiphop-php/wiki/Runtime-options) just save it in the root of your project.
+If your app needs a custom [`config.hdf`](https://github.com/facebook/hiphop-php/wiki/Runtime-options) just save it in the root of your project.
 Otherwise, a default one will be applied with the following settings:

     Server {
       DefaultDocument = index.php